redanthrax/tacticalrmm-aks/README.md

 After picking a name you will need to replace trmmcontainer in all the yaml files and while using this readme with the one you chose.
 Ex. az acr login --name trmmcontainer must become the one you choose.

+You must also change the vault name in the tfvars file and change the corresponding commands and yaml files to match.

 ## deploy via terraform

 ```